juan15377/TimeTables/lib/python3.12/site-packages/flet_contrib/flexible_slider/README.md

 The [color](https://flet.dev/docs/guides/python/colors/) to use for the division shapes displayed on the slider track that is active.

-The default value is `ft.colors.OUTLINE`.
+The default value is `ft.Colors.OUTLINE`.

 ### `division_inactive_color`

 The [color](https://flet.dev/docs/guides/python/colors/) to use for the division shapes displayed on the slider track that is inactive.

-The default value is `ft.colors.PRIMARY_CONTAINER`.
+The default value is `ft.Colors.PRIMARY_CONTAINER`.

 ### `thumb_radius`